dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 MessageFormat:
 * If you need to insert some values into your strings you can use this class
-* Although you can append values in the beginning/end of your messages, sometimes due to grammar rules, the place where you have to insert your value is different dependeing on the lanugage (for example in english it should be in the end but in Arabic it should be in the middle)
+* Although you can append values in the beginning/end of your messages, sometimes due to grammar rules, the place where you have to insert your value is different depending on the lanugage (for example in english it should be in the end but in Arabic it should be in the middle)
 * to resolve such issues you can use this class: `formatted=your price is {0} USD`
 ```java
 import java.text.MessageFormat;